Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 **Challenge Rooms**

-bard with stage fright, generic monster, fear of places e.g. elemental planes
+bard with stage fright, generic monster, fear of places e.g. elemental planes, monster pit e.g. scorpians

-> [!recite|nbrd no-i] Falling
+> [!recite|nbrd no-i] Falling (Plane of Air)
 > - Infinite falling loop
 > - Have to make it to the other side
 >

-> [!recite|nbrd no-i] Claustrophobia
+> [!recite|nbrd no-i] Claustrophobia (Plane of Earth)
 > - Crawl through a maze of tight spaces
 > - Then when they get to open space have walls close in, door in hard to reach location or hidden